Raleigh, NC

 Wake County permit requirements

-Any new 240V circuit in Wake County requires an electrical permit from the Wake County Inspections department.
+Any new 240V circuit in Raleigh requires an electrical permit through the City of Raleigh Development Services portal.
 Your electrician pulls the permit before the work and schedules the rough-in and final inspections afterward.

 This is standard procedure for any legitimate electrical contractor.
-If an installer offers to skip the permit to save time or money, that is a red flag — uninspected electrical work affects your homeowner’s insurance and your ability to sell the house.
+If an installer offers to skip the permit to save time or money, that’s a red flag.
+Uninspected electrical work affects your homeowner’s insurance and your ability to sell the house.

 All contractors we work with are licensed by the NC State Electrical Licensing Board and permit their work as a matter of course.